Morning news brief

 (SOUNDBITE OF MUSIC)

-MASSA: Thank you.
+KAKISSIS: You're welcome.
 Transcript provided by NPR, Copyright NPR.

 NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.